 Because of the impersonating roles of Oxytocin in childbirth and nursing, researchers have observed Oxytocin for many years, primarily as a pregnancy hormone.
 In addition to this, it can also be used to induce termination or complete a miscarriage.

-Oxytocin is not only associated with childbirth and lactating mothers but the researchers in 2012 have also shown that people who are in the initial stages of romantic attachment have higher levels of oxytocin than those who are non attached and single and the levels have been shown to persist for at least 6 months.
-The release of oxytocin is stimulated during sexual activities.
-Some studies have shown that in women the reason behind this might be the increased uterine motility to help sperm reach their destination.
+Oxytocin is associated with childbirth and lactating mothers.
+Still, the researchers in 2012 have also shown that people in the initial stages of romantic attachment have higher levels of Oxytocin than those who are non-attached and single.
+The levels have been shown to persist for at least six months.
+The release of Oxytocin is stimulated during sexual activities.
+Some studies have shown that in women, the reason behind this might be the increased uterine motility to help sperm reach their destination.

-In addition to the effects of oxytocin in the uterus and lactation, it has also been shown to impact social, cognitive, and emotional behaviours when released in certain parts of the brain.
-Some research studies have shown the impacts of oxytocin on pro-social behaviours and emotional responses that contribute to trust, relaxation, and psychological stability.
-In the research studies in several species, it has been observed that brain oxytocin reduces stress responses, including anxiety.
+In addition to the effects of Oxytocin in the uterus and lactation, it has also been shown to impact social, cognitive, and emotional behaviors when released in certain parts of the brain.
+Some research studies have shown the impacts of Oxytocin on pro-social behaviors and emotional responses that contribute to trust, relaxation, and psychological stability.
+In the research studies on several species, it has been observed that brain oxytocin reduces stress responses, including anxiety.